HOW TO LET MYSQL FASTER

 - Avoid

-; only select the columns you need. - Ensure your
+SELECT *; only select the columns you need. - Ensure your

-conditions are using indexed columns. - Optimize
+JOINconditions are using indexed columns. - Optimize

-clauses and avoid complex subqueries when possible. - Avoid functions in
+WHEREclauses and avoid complex subqueries when possible. - Avoid functions in

-clauses (e.g., avoidWHERE YEAR(date_column) = 2023
+WHEREclauses (e.g., avoidWHERE YEAR(date_column) = 2023).

 - Avoid